 A Different Kind Of Defense

-When people ask what makes my approach different, I often tell them about a case involving a teacher who was stopped near the Spring Valley Marketplace.
-The officer claimed she failed the horizontal gaze nystagmus test, but as a NHTSA instructor myself, I noticed from the video that the test wasn’t administered correctly.
+When people ask what makes my approach different, I often describe a case involving a teacher stopped near Spring Valley Marketplace.
+The officer claimed she failed the horizontal gaze nystagmus test.
+However, as a NHTSA instructor, I reviewed the video carefully.
+I noticed the test was not administered correctly by the officer.

 Most attorneys would have missed this detail, but my experience on both sides allowed us to challenge this evidence successfully.
 Instead of a criminal record that would have negatively impacted her teaching career, we secured a non-criminal resolution that protected both her freedom and her professional license.